akarimcheese/twitter-networks/README.md

   puts "Twitter Networks has found that #{follower} follows #{followed}!"
 }

-network.add_user("JODYHiGHROLLER")
+network.add_user("JohnCena")
 # Twitter Networks has found that JODYHiGHROLLER follows JohnCena!
-# Twitter Networks has found that JODYHiGHROLLER follows KimKardashian!
+# Twitter Networks has found that JohnCena follows KimKardashian!
-# Twitter Networks has found that JODYHiGHROLLER follows BarackObama!
+# Twitter Networks has found that JohnCena follows BarackObama!
-# Twitter Networks has found that JODYHiGHROLLER follows BillGates!
+# Twitter Networks has found that JohnCena follows BillGates!
 ```

 Get the network as a csv string